Silicone Bounce Balls

-Renegade juggling offers silicone balls, made in Holland, by Spotlgiht.
-These ball are made using the same high quality silicone as the top USA brands, the Frakini formula.
+Renegade juggling offers silicone juggling balls, made in Holland, by Spotlgiht.
+These ball are made using the same high quality silicone as the top USA brands, the Fakini formula.
 The use of this silicone compound was developed in the 1970's by Frank Radtke.
 Many other prop makers have tried to duplicate the feel and bounce of this original compound with other substitute (cheaper) silicone/rubber compounds, but have unable to do so.
-The Frakini silicone ball remans the best on the market.
+The Fakini silicone ball remans the best on the market.

 Silicone is resistant to staining, any soiling just wipes right off.
 Each ball is meticulously molded by hand with no fill marks.
 Unequaled bounce and resilience.
 For uncompromising quality and peak performance, silicone juggling balls are a great choice.